keziaolive/keziaolive.github.io/_blogposts/2024-02-18-why-you-re-still-more-likely-to-dislike-math.md

 Now I want to hear from you: Does this speak to your experience?
 Have you ever shied away from a certain thing even though you’re good at it?
 Did you feel like your sense of belonging is more important than your skills?
 Or do you have a completely different story?
 Let us know in the comments below!

-And if you want to read more about [expectancy value theory](https://www.sciencedirect.com/science/article/abs/pii/S0361476X20300242?via%3Dihub) (explaining why we choose to do things we do) and [dimensional comparison theory](https://psycnet.apa.org/doiLanding?doi=10.1037%2Fa0032459) (how we compare ourselves to understand ourselves), you can click the links – or read my  most recent article once it is published (the link will be published here as well).
+And if you want to read more about [expectancy value theory](https://www.sciencedirect.com/science/article/abs/pii/S0361476X20300242?via%3Dihub) (explaining why we choose to do things we do) and [dimensional comparison theory](https://psycnet.apa.org/doiLanding?doi=10.1037%2Fa0032459) (how we compare ourselves to understand ourselves), you can click the links – or read [my most recent article](https://doi.org/10.1016/j.lindif.2024.102534).

 ## Suggested readings